 Plenary lecture: "To Remain Silent Is To Remain Complicit": Arts Funding in the Trump Era

 Mary Anne Goley, Founding Director of the Fine Arts Program of the Federal Reserve Board

 Plenary lecture: Playing by the Rules, How I Directed the Fine Arts Program of the Federal Reserve Board, 1975 thru 2006

 Any questions may be addressed to the conference co-organisers: Karen Patricia Heath (email@example.com) and Amanda Niedfeldt (firstname.lastname@example.org).

-This conference has kindly been supported by the Rothermere American Institute, the Terra Foundation for American Art, The Oxford Research Centre in the Humanities, the British Association for American Studies, and the Royal Historical Society.
+This conference has kindly been supported by the U.S. Embassy, the British Association for American Studies, the Terra Foundation for American Art, The Oxford Research Centre in the Humanities, the Royal Historical Society, and the Rothermere American Institute.